 However, I also think part of Ireland’s unrelenting magic was due to being part of an arranged tour.
 Shamrocker Adventures let me “sit back and relax” so to speak.
 It was a lovely change from planning everything myself.

 Prior to my visit, I decided to take the 7 Day All Ireland Rocker Tour because I wanted to see both the Republic of Ireland and Northern Ireland on my solo trip.
 And, you know me, I hate to miss anything so (of course) I’d go right for the longest tour.
+I’d recommend this tour to all solo travelers to Ireland.

 As a disclaimer, this post is completely unsponsored and opinions are absolutely my own.
 I actually took my Shamrocker trip way before I even created a travel blog if you can believe it!